-Voice Interface Design – How to create the invisible interface
+Voice User Interface Design – How to Create and Best Practices

-In this article, you can find some great tricks and tips on how to design great voice interface.
+In this article, you can find some great tricks and tips on designing a great voice interface.
 Sounds scary?
 After the read, you’ll get your courage back!

 - few words about research and creating personas and why it’s so crucial